 Section 101 Amendments.
-One important change in S. 2515 (also included in S. 286 from the 114th Congress and S. 919 from the 113th Congress) from the earlier bills is a new section 101 that includes a "savings clause."
-Section 101 states in this "savings clause" that nothing in the bill expands or limits which programs are eligible for inclusion in self-governance compacts beyond those already authorized to be included by current law.
-The section also clarifies that provisions of water settlements and their authorizing legislation are not affected by the self-governance amendments in the bill.
+One important change in S. 209 (also included in S. 2515 from the 115th Congress, S. 286 from the 114th Congress, and S. 919 from the 113th Congress) from the prior bills is a new Section 101(a) that includes a "savings clause."
+Section 101(a) states in this "savings clause" that nothing in the bill expands or limits which programs are eligible for inclusion in selfgovernance compacts beyond those already authorized to be included by current law.
+The subsection also clarifies that provisions of water settlements and their authorizing legislation are not affected by the self-governance amendments in the bill.

-The principal intended purpose of section 101 is to clarify and make more succinct that none of the amendments or provisions of the bill will affect current law relating to (1) contracting or compacting of non-BIA programs under the Act, (2) Congressionally approved water settlements, (3) state authority to manage fish and wildlife under state law, (4) except as in subparagraph (A), the application of federal law to fish and wildlife management, and (5) tribal treaty or other rights.
+The principal intended purpose of Section 101(a) is to clarify and make more succinct that none of the amendments or provisions of the bill will affect current law relating to (1) contracting or compacting of non-BIA programs under the Act, (2) Congressionally approved water settlements, (3) state authority to manage fish and wildlife under state law, (4) except as in subparagraph (A), the application of federal law to fish and wildlife management, and (5) tribal treaty or other rights.